-CARE change request for additional ticklers to supervisor and Incident Report Program Manager In October 2021 new statewide standardized training on IR follow up was rolled out Remediation Goal: 100% follow up after a critical incident to ensure cli Implementation Plan: ient health and welfare mentation Expectations Report created for field staff (already av - • Create MB or policy to make 30 day follow up a quality assurance • Supervisors to receive report and expectation of follow up as a mandatory supervisory expectation task for supervisors to ensure their staff have completed the 30 • FSAs attend Regional Quality Assurance meeting to review Quality compliance day follow up contact • 15 day canned report on follow up CARE Change Request Add tickler to CARE for assigned supervisor at 20 days Supervisor will receive notification tickler and follow up with staff and ensure 30 day IR follow up is completed • Develop MB guidance on remediation expectations for supervisor fo llow up Develop MB and Policy on Remediation Exp • HQ will outline clear expectations related to IR 30 day critical • Field staff will begin, at effective date of the MB, to implement the remediation strategies incident follow up, and all of the above mentioned strategies. • Require supervisor to ensure 30 day follow up in MB In October 2021 new statewide standardized trai ning including IR follow up • HQ will review and monitor training schedule and staff attendance • Field Staff will attend scheduled trainings Continue from Appendix H-1.b.ii Quality Improvement Strategy - Syste em Design Changes Description of common quality assurance system across all five DDA w In 2014 waiver amendments, CMS approved Washington State's modif performance measures from sampling waivers individually to drawing a single sample across all of its DDA HCBS waivers.
-This language was removed in error from the waiver renewal in 2017 and is replaced here.
-The DDA HCBS waiver program meets the conditions that are a requirement for the use of this sampling method and will allow a one-year cycle for data collection on performance measures, compared with the previous two-y year cycle necessitated by the larger total sample size.
-1. Design of the waivers The DDA waivers are all very similar in design in that the waivers have many services in common, participant safeguards are common across waivers, and a single quality management and improvement strategy is used for the entire DDA waiver program.
-In addition, waiver program case management is provided by state emp assessment is used to develop the person-centered service plan (PCSP).
+neglect, exploitation or abandonment.
+Current compliance is 50% and trending down Root cause: Field Staff compliance Remediation Plan: • Report created and distributed to field in third quarter of 2021 • Require staff follow up • CARE change request for additional ticklers to supervisor and Incide nt Report Program Manager • In October 2021 new statewide standardized training on IR follow up Remediation Goal: 100% follow up after a critical incident to ensure cli ent health and welfare Implementation Plan: - nentation Expectations Report created for field staff (already av - • Create MB or policy to make 30 day follow up a quality assurance • Supervisors to receive report and expectation of follow up as a mandatory supervisory expectation task for supervisors to ensure their staff have completed the 30 • FSAs attend Regional Quality Assurance meeting to review Quality compliance day follow up contact • 15 day canned report on follow up CARE Change Request • Add tickler to CARE for assigned supervisor at 20 days • Supervisor will receive notification tickler and follow up with staff and ensure 30 day IR follow up is completed • Develop MB guidance on remediation expectations for supervisor fol llow up Develop MB and Policy on Remediation Exp ectations • HQ will outline clear expectations related to IR 30 day critical • Field staff will begin, at effective date of the MB, to implement the remediation strategies incident follow up, and all of the above mentioned strategies.
+Require supervisor to ensure 30 day follow up in MB Require supervisor to ensure so day ronow up in this In October 2021 new statewide standardized train ning including IR follow up • HQ will review and monitor training schedule and staff attendance • Field Staff will attend scheduled trainings 8 Continued from Appendix H-1.b.ii Quality Improvement Strategy - Sys tem Design Changes Description of common quality assurance system across all five DDA w In 2014 waiver amendments, CMS approved Washington State's modified performance measures from sampling waivers individually to drawing a This language was removed in error from the waiver renewal in 2017 ar meets the conditions that are a requirement for the use of this sampling collection on performance measures, compared with the previous two-y 1.
+Design of the waivers The DDA waivers are all very similar in design in that the waivers have many services in common, participant safeguards are common across waivers, and a single quality management and improven In addition, waiver program case management is provided by state empl assessment is used to develop the person-centered service plan (PCSP).
 2.a.
-Participant Services Many services are identical across waivers, and the rest are much more ensure provider contracts are in place, providers are qualified, services a processes across all waivers. authorized are being provided) is based on the same The following services are covered by all of DDA's current waivers: as ssistive technology, stabilization services (specialized habilitation, crisis diversion beds, staff/family consultation services), environmental adaptations, risk assessment, specialized equipment and supplies, staff/family consultation and transportation.
-The following services are covered by three or four of the DDA waivers: community engagement, community inclusion, extermination of bed bugs, physical therapy, occupational therapy, speech, hearing and language services, respite, skilled nursing, specialized habilitation, individual supported employment/group supported employment, individualized technical assistance, therapeutic adaptations and wellness education.
-Services specific to one or two waivers are community transition, nurse delegation, residential habilitation, equine therapy, music therapy, supported parenting services, peer mentoring, person-ce ntered plan facilitation, specialized evaluation and consultation and specialized clothing.
-2.b.
-Participant Safeguards 1.
-Response to Critical Events or Incidents Responses to critical events or incidents are not differentiated base the setting (e.g., licensed, certified or private residences) and/or the entity responsible for investigating (i.e., Child Protective Services, Adult Protective Services, Residential Care Services).
-Critical events or incidents must be reported irrespective of the setting or waiver enrollment.
+Participant Services Many services are identical across waivers, and the rest are much more similar than different.
+And oversight of services (e.g., to ensure provider contracts are in place, providers are qualified, services a processes across all waivers. ······································ The following services are covered by all of DDA's current waivers: as sistive technology, stabilization services (specialized habilitation, crisis diversion beds, staff/family consultation services), environmental adaptations, risk assessment, specialized equipment and supplies, staff/family consultation services and transportation.
+The following services are covered by three or four of the DDA waivers: community engagement, community inclusion, extermination of bed bugs, physical therapy, occupational therapy, speech, hearing and language services, respite, skilled nursing, specialized habilitation, individual supported employment/group supported employment, individualized technical assistance, therapeutic adaptations and wellness education. p supported employment, individualized technical assistance, incrupedure adaptations and weinfess cureation.